katur/dotfiles/osx_setup.md

 - did not set up iKeychain (will keep using Lastpass for now)
 - did encrypt the disk, allowing password recovery through iCloud password

-Delete most everything from Dock, adding Terminal only.
+Remove most everything from the Dock, adding Terminal only.

 System Preferences changes:

-- Have dock automatically disappear / reappear
+- Set the Dock to automatically disappear / reappear

 Finder Preferences changes:

-- Change what shows up in "favorites" sidebar to include home directory, and change default to home directory
+- Change what shows up in "Favorites" sidebar to include home directory, and change default to home directory
 - Show all filename extensions